clawpack/doc/doc/fgout.rst

 grid of data, it is much easier to manipulate or plot this data directly than for general AMR data.
 The `fgout_tools.py` module described at :ref:`fgout_tools_module` provides tools for reading frames and producing arrays that can then be worked with directly.
+It also contains tools for interpolating within these grids in both space and time.

 For example, here's how to read a frame 5 of an fgout grid set up as above::